towersvault/shinpokered/README.md

 - Switched over to the xor-shift method of RNG
 - RAM adress D732 now gets cleared upon a new game
 - Fixed a bug having to do with rare instances of bending the audio pitch
+- Cannot use poison to black yourself out of the cable club

 #Bugfixes: